 Once onsite, click on the button for your mobile device’s format.
 There should be buttons for both iOS (Apple) and Android users.

-iPhone users will only have to download their apps through the usual process to get started.
+iPhone users only have to download their apps through the usual process to get started.
 Make sure to doublecheck whether there is an app specific to Coloradans on your sportsbook of choice, however.

 Information you may have to provide includes:

-You are likely going to need to designate a username and password to allow you access to your account.
+You are going to need to designate a username and password to allow you access to your account.
 Additionally, the site may ask you to provide answers to selected challenge questions in order to construct an extra layer of security.

-In order to get started with betting, you will need to deposit funds into your new sportsbook account.
+In order to get started with betting, you need to deposit funds into your new sportsbook account.
 Some online sportsbooks might try to get you to do this immediately after registering, but don’t proceed until you are comfortable doing so.

 When you are ready to get started, look for a button that leads to the Cashier.
 This button is usually labeled as such, but it can sometimes simply say “Deposit,” too.

-Once there, you will have a variety of available options for transferring money online.
+Once there, you have a variety of available options for transferring money online.
 Most sportsbooks have as many choices as they can, in hopes that every player has at least one method that will work for their financial situation.

 Typical options that you might find for making a deposit into a sportsbook account include:

-Now, few sportsbooks will have all of these options.
+Now, few sportsbooks have all of these options.
 Furthermore, the options at a particular site can change as they negotiate new deals with vendors.